srbonilla/WoMa/README.md

 + `"adiabatic"`: Adiabatic, only available for some EoS.
 + `"power=a"` where `a` is a float: A power law T ~ rho^`a`.
     So e.g. `"power=0"` for isothermal.
++ `"entropy=s"` where `s` is a float: A fixed specific entropy (J K^-1 kg^-1).
+    Similar to adiabatic, but uses this entropy directly instead of deriving it from the temperature and density or pressure.

 ### Profile generation